Data-Science-Community-SRM/Conjexure-A-Web-App-for-Stock-Market-Forecasting/Documentation.md

 There are 5 models to forecast into 5 different future windows (from 1-5 weeks) depending on user specification.
 Each model utilizes a proportionately larger training set to compensate for the increasing prediction window.
 For example, the model to forecast one week into the future uses the last 30 days of stock price data, the model to forecast two weeks uses the last 60 days of data and so on.

 For any stock symbol, up to 5 different price metrics are available, including the opening price, the closing price, the high, the low, etc. Conjexure uses the closing price as the standard stock price.
-We came to this decision because the closing price accounts for news related to the company and the market's general mood on the day (which can then be predicted by our model.)
+We came to this decision because the closing price accounts for news related to the company and the market's general mood on the day (which can then be predicted by our model).

 Model that we have used for deployment have following architecture:
 Model: "sequential"